 Living with two or more student loans can be really challenging, especially for those trying to establish a career or start a family.
 Fortunately, there is a potential solution to this problem in the form of student loan consolidation.

-With loan consolidation, one new combined loan takes the place of your existing loans.
+With student loan consolidation, one new combined loan takes the place of your existing loans.
 The big advantage to this is that it can lower your payments and lower your interest rates.
 It can also make your life much simpler because you will only have one payment and one lender to deal with.

 There are two popular kinds of student loan consolidation programs available to you:

 With Private Student Loan Consolidation, a private lender pays off your existing loans and issues you a new obligation.
 In contrast, Direct Student Loan Consolidation is actually a federal-lending program created by The Reauthorization of Higher Education Act of 1992.

 President Obama greatly expanded direct student consolidation through the Federal Direct Student Loan (also known as the Obama Student Loan Forgiveness) Program in 2010.
 This program offers significant advantages for people who are struggling with student loans.

 Like most federal programs, the Direct Student Loan scheme can be complicated and hard to understand.
 If you need some more guidance, call 844-669-4407 to speak with one of the experts at Student Debt Relief – a private organization that has a long history of helping students understand debt forgiveness programs.